Login

 Before launch, teams can simulate the test and adjust details if needed.

-Prompt-based testing handles the heavy lifting of optimizing the web product and building the test.
+The vibe experimentation tool handles the heavy lifting of optimizing the web product and building the test.
 Teams can move faster while keeping the rigor that makes experimentation valuable.

-What problems does prompt-based experimentation solve?
+What problems does vibe experimentation solve?

 Most legacy web experimentation tools rely on visual editors that haven’t aged well.
 They were built for a simpler web.
 But visual editing doesn't scale; it breaks with SPAs, dynamic content, and custom frameworks.